 Course Code: twk

-What makes teaching writing so important for our K-3 students?
+What makes teaching writing so important for K-3 students?
 Your first lesson introduces the relevance of writing instruction in early elementary school.
-You will learn some practical ways to grow writers in our classrooms and talk about providing role models and celebration and meeting students at their developmental and skill levels.
+You will learn some practical ways to grow writers in your classroom and learn about providing role models and celebration and meeting students at their developmental and skill levels.

 This lesson delves into the connections between oral language and writing.
 You will learn how varying literacy experiences at home affects young children's work when they first enter elementary school.
 You will also examine strategies for helping students move from oral language to writing.

 This lesson explores the developmental stages of writing, starting with the scribbling stage and moving on to the letter-like symbols stage.
 Then you will visit a kindergarten classroom and a resource room to get some great tips for working with these young writers.